karmasta13/learning-station/AWS-learning/README.md

 6. Go global in minutes.

 ### Three Main Cloud Computing Models:
-1. SaaS (Software as a Service): Managed by the service provider, easy to use, least flexibility (e.g., Gmail).
+1. SaaS (Software as a Service): Managed by the service provider, easy to use, least flexibility (e.g., Gmail, SalesForce).
+This is for customers.
 2. PaaS (Platform as a Service): Deploy and manage applications without worrying about underlying hardware infrastructure.
 Less flexible than IaaS (e.g., Microsoft Azure Web Hosting, Heroku, Google App Engine).
+This is for developers.
 3. IaaS (Infrastructure as a Service): Basic building blocks, most flexibility and management control, closest to traditional on-premises data centers (e.g., Google Cloud, Amazon Web Services).
+This is for Admins.

 ### Cloud Deployment Models:
-1. Cloud Deployment: 100% of IT infrastructure on the cloud, removes roadblocks of costly procurement process.
+1. Cloud Deployment/ Public Cloud / Cloud First: 100% of IT infrastructure on the cloud, removes roadblocks of costly procurement process.
-2. On-Premises Deployment: Uses virtualization in on-premises data centers, security-focused, not much benefit to cloud computing.
+2. On-Premises Deployment/ Private Cloud: Uses virtualization in on-premises data centers, security-focused, not much benefit to cloud computing.
 3. Hybrid Deployment: Connects on-premises technology with cloud-based resources, suitable for companies in the process of migrating to the cloud.
+4. Cross-Cloud: Using Multiple Cloud Providers at the same time.

 ### Choosing the Deployment Model:
 1. Cloud Deployment: For organizations with few deployed IT resources, seeking flexibility and affordability.